-- Material sourcing: Patagonia switched to using organic cotton all the way back in 1994 and are forging deep relationships down to the farmers of the cotton to ensure quality.
+- Material sourcing: Patagonia switched to using organic cotton all the way back in 1994 and is forging deep relationships down to the farmers of the cotton to ensure quality.
 They are also well known for their Traceable Down Standard that also works with farmers to make sure that the ducks used to supply their down jackets are protected against force-feeding and live-plucking.

 - Climate Change initiatives: Apart from making sure that they use renewable energy, work out of green buildings, and measure their carbon footprint, Patagonia also supports grassroots activists through what they call an Earth Tax.
 They donate 1% of their sales to conservation efforts.

-In 2018, for example they have the Blue Heart of Europe awareness campaign that focuses on conservation efforts in the Balkans.
+In 2018, for example, they have the Blue Heart of Europe awareness campaign that focuses on conservation efforts in the Balkans.

 Learn more about their commitment to a sustainable supply chain here.